andyguestysj/prog02/_docs/topics/assessment/assessment.md

 * Module code/title: COM4005M
 * Assessment mode: Portfolio
 * Assessor(s): Andrew Guest
-* Deadline - Noon Tue 4th May 2021
+* Deadline - Noon Tue 16th May 2022
 * Submission - Electronic – notification through moodle and replit.com

 ### Overview

-The assessment for this module consists of three parts.
+The assessment for this module consists of four parts.
 Part one is an essay on Object Oriented concepts, Part two is a design exercise, to come up with a design for a code challenge and to explain it.
 Part three is to write code that implements that design.
-Each of these parts is described in the sections below, each is worth one third of the overall mark for this module.
+Part four is five exercises handed out in class.
+Each of these parts is described in the sections below, each is worth one quarter of the overall mark for this module.

 ### 1 – Essay – Principles of Object Oriented Programming (1000 words)